tomvit/ja2mqtt/README.md

 If you do not have access to a JA-121T interface for testing, ja2mqtt offers a simulator that can simulate the interaction with the JA-121T interface.
 This allows you to test and verify the functionality of ja2mqtt even without the physical JA-121T interface available.

-Read the [ja2mqtt documentation](https://ja2mqtt.vitvar.com) for more details.
+Read the [ja2mqtt documentation](https://ja2mqtt.vitvar.com) for details on how to configure, run and use ja2mqtt.

 ## Features